kerns/commander-v/README.md

 ## The Rest of the Story (Epilogue)

-As the story goes, a restless boy who had lost his way once spent the better part of a formative year at sea, in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.
+A restless boy who had lost his way once spent the better part of a very formative year at sea, in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.

-As their time together came to an end, and the boy – who was becoming a man – turned toward home, he felt the weight and pain of a debt he could never repay.
-Not for the year of food, shelter, and companionship – but for the most important thing he was ever given: the gift of a new, or as he would come to say, _different_ way of thinking.
+As their time together came to an end, and the boy – who was becoming a man – turned toward home, he felt a pain in his heart and it burdened him.
+It was the feeling of owning a debt he felt he could never repay.
+Not for the year of food, shelter, and companionship – but for the most important thing he was ever given: the gift of a new – or as he would one day come to describe it – _different_ way of thinking.

 As he readied himself to leave, he turned to The Commander and offered this solemn promise: to one day pay tribute to his new friend and chief mentor.
 And to do whatever he could to make a world that would know and forever remember his name.